eLFOKA/Sobel-Operator/README.md

 # Sobel-Operator

 <h2> Program purpose </h2>
-Its simple, the program was made for my University.
-Some time passed and i realized that this code has potencial to bring smile on some faces, when they see their images converted by it.
+It's simple, the program was made for my University.
+Time passed and i realized that this code has potencial to bring smile on some faces, when they see their images converted by it.

-and to be honest...
-I'm looking for some job in IT, and it seems to me that this kind of project will bring me closer to it.

 <h2> What program does </h2>
 This program give to the user chance of playing with their images by exaggerating all edges.
 It looks cool and whole process takes a few seconds.